akbinod/akbinod.Tuner/README.md

 - It combines the results of both, along with args (tuned parameters) and writes it to one json file when you press F3.
 Remember to keep your results compatible with json serialization.

 <li>Add hyper-parameters to tune via the <code>tuner.track_*</code>  set of calls.
 Since these are not curried into target, they can be anything you want to tune - without reference to function parameters.</li>
 <li>Launch the tuning loop by calling <code>tuner.begin()</code>.
-Pass in:</li>
+Pass in a carousel which could be:</li>
 <ul>
-<li>None: when you do not plan to use the image Tuner holds for you
+<li>None: when you plan to open a specific file in target or when there is no image to process.
-<li>A single image: typically when you are just getting started with your code, and working one image at a time.
+<li>A single file name: typically when you are just getting started with your code, and working one image at a time.
 <li>A list of file names: typically, when you have a set of test images you want to put through target.
 Tuner will cycle through all the images until you exit.
 Esc cancels the stack, any other key will advance the carousel.
+<li>All other arguments including a single image will cause an error.</li>
 </ul>
 </ol>
 <p>